bugsbugsbux/jjj/understanding-j.md

 J has all common control-structures and -words, however, they can only be used within explicit functions (explicit definitions or DDs).
-They are not idiomatic J and hinder new users from learning to think in array programming style.
+They are not idiomatic J and hinder new users from learning to think in array programming style (see: idiomatic replacements for explicit control-structures).
 Nevertheless, some problems are simpler to solve this way.

 - Assert: *All atoms* have to be `1`.
   ```J